testplan.report.testing package

 This method should be overridden if entries have a custom hierarchy instead of a simple list.

-flattened_logs
+property flattened_logs

 Return a flattened list of the logs from each Report.